Three Simple Rules for Mortgage Shopping

 Underwriting Fees, Admin Fees, Tax Service Fees, Flood Certification Fees, Pay-For-My-Trip-To-Hawaii Fees, yada yada yada.
 The list goes on and on.
 It is somewhat amusing to see what kind of fees lenders make up.
 Basically, these are any fees not charged by the third parties below.
 And if a broker tries to pass off his partnering lender’s underwriting fee as a third-party expense, don’t believe it.
 Essentially, all fees not charged by the appraiser, credit agency, title company, or attorney, are all considered lender fees.

-Third-party fees don’t matter as much to your comparison because those fees are essentially the same no matter where you get your loan.
+Third-party fees don’t matter as much to your comparison because those fees are essentially the same no matter where you are shopping for your loan.
 In fact, it is illegal for a mortgage company to pad these third-party fees.
 These costs include the appraisal, credit report, title company fees, and government fees (recording, transfer taxes, tax stamps, etc).
 Third-party fees do vary somewhat from provider to provider.
 Not all title companies charge the exact same fees, for example.
 But the differences are minimal and typically not subject to change.
 Therefore, don’t waste too much time haggling over these.
 Haggle over the stuff that matters—lender fees!

 Prepaid/escrows items should have ZERO bearing on your comparison between two lenders.
 They represent the amount collected either to pre-pay (or escrow) your taxes, insurance, and interest.
 The amount a lender can collect for these items is highly regulated by the federal government, and does not fluctuate significantly from lender to lender.
 Yes, it is critical to understand the amount required for these items, but worry about this after you have chosen your lender.